-Your garage can be more than just a space to put your vehicles in Katy.
+Your garage can be more than just a space to put your vehicles in Longview.
 It can be an area to work, offer extra storage and more.
 But when you’re out there more often, it needs to be a comfy temperature.

 Garages don’t often have the ductwork necessary for standard heating and cooling systems.
 While you can add ductwork, it’s not the most advantageous remedy.
 The smartest way to heat your garage is by using a ductless comfort system, like a mini-split system or a garage heater.

 Let’s discuss the difference between the two to help you find the best solution for your needs.